I would like to list here a few Links, which I strongly recommend to visit.

 American QRP Club (AmQRP)

-The Flying Pigs QRP Club International (FPqrp)
+Flying Pigs QRP Club International

 Four State QRP Group (4SQRP)